albertattard/spring-boot-camp/docs/02-data/06-custom-queries/05-delete.md

       .map( mapToOffice() );
 ```

 Each individual database delete is atomic by nature, as the database ensures that.
 In our current example, if two or more deletes happen at the same time, these are simply applied in the order they are received by the database.
-The _check then act_ problem does not affect the result in the database, but the method output.
+The _check then act_ problem does not affect the result in the database state, but our method output.
+The database cannot delete the same office twice.
+It will simply delete the office the first time it receives the command, while any consecutive deletes will have no effect.

-Our contract says that the method should return the deleted office if the office exists, otherwise optional empty.
-The caller may act based on the response received and trigger further actions.
-While this will not have any impact at the data level, this may have an unexpected effect on other things that depends on this atomic action.
+Our contract for this method says that the method should return the deleted office if the office exists, otherwise optional empty.
+The caller of the delete operation may act upon the response received and trigger further actions.
+While this will not have any impact at the data level, this may have unexpected effects on other things that depends on this atomic action.

-Say two delete operations happen at the same time.
 Consider the following scenario, where two delete operations happen simultaneously on two different threads (_T1_ and _T2_).

 | Time | Delete (_T1_)                        | Delete (_T2_)                        |
 | :--: | ------------------------------------ | ------------------------------------ |